What is Acetochlor?

 August 2017: Increase in Acetochlor Detections

 Potential Reasons of Increase in Acetochlor Detections in Minnesota Surface Waters (PDF)

 Two south-central Minnesota streams, the Le Sueur River and Little Beauford Ditch, are on the state's list of impaired waters because of in-stream concentrations of acetochlor.
-A response to the impairments was developed by the Minnesota Department of Agriculture in collaboration with an advisory committee and the Minnesota Pollution Control Agency.
+A response to the impairments was developed by the MDA in collaboration with an advisory committee and the Minnesota Pollution Control Agency.